CoNLL-U format

 Dependency structure

-This special node has only the form feature defined to be __0__ and no other feature.
-In a Grew request, to avoid the special node the be matched, one can add a upos contraint.
+This special node has only the form feature defined as __0__ and no other feature.
+In a Grew request, to prevent the special node from being matched, one can add a upos contraint.
 For instance, with the request pattern { X [] } all the 5 nodes of the above graph can be matched, whereas with the request pattern { X [upos] } only the 4 nodes associated with real tokens can be matched.

 Layered features